 More recently, the Euros overtook it in terms of numbers.
 Regardless, it is still the second-largest tournament hosted in North America.
-Moreover, it stands out from the rest because it hosts both Gi and No Gi matches simultaneously.

 Unforgettable as the tournament that made jiu-jitsu global, the Pans, since its inception in 1995, has been one of the most important.
 Due to the concentration of talent in North America, expect to see high-level black belt matches.